-Pension Benefits for the Fiscal Year Ended December 31, 2012
+Pension Benefits for the Fiscal Year Ended December 31, 2014

 Pursuant to the Employee Retirement Benefit Security Act, certain executive officers resident in Korea with one or more years of service are entitled to severance benefits upon the termination of their employment for any reason.
 The base statutory severance accrues at the rate of approximately one month of base salary per year of service and is calculated on a monthly basis based upon the officer's salary for the prior three-month period.
-Accordingly, if the named executive officers in the following table had retired on the last day of our fiscal year ended December 31, 2012, they would have been entitled to the statutory severance payments described below.
+Accordingly, if the named executive officers in the following table had retired on the last day of our fiscal year ended December 31, 2014, they would have been entitled to the statutory severance payments described below.
 Assuming no change in the applicable law, each of these executives will continue to accrue additional statutory severance benefits at the rate described above until his or her service with us terminates.

 Number Present Payments

 of Years Value of During

 of Credited Accumulated the Last

 Name Plan Name Service (#) Benefit (\$) Fiscal Year

+Young Joon Kim Statutory Severance 2 47,937

+Jonathan Kim Statutory Severance 1 19,175

+Theodore Kim Statutory Severance 2 28,762

 Tae Young Hwang Statutory Severance with Multiplier

-for Partial Period 17(1) 939,698
+for Partial Period 19(1) 990,842

-Margaret Sakai Statutory Severance 6 192,726

-Heung Kyu Kim Statutory Severance 5 129,030

-(1) Mr. Hwang accrued severance for his seventeen years of service at MagnaChip and its predecessor corporation.
-Although the minimum legal severance accrual is one month of base salary per year of service, Mr. Hwang was eligible for accrual of a multiple of two to three months of base salary per year of service during approximately the first ten of his seventeen years of service, or \$475,990 in aggregate.
+(1) Mr. Hwang accrued severance for his nineteen years of service at MagnaChip and its predecessor corporation.
+Although the minimum legal severance accrual is one month of base salary per year of service, Mr. Hwang was eligible for accrual of a multiple of two to three months of base salary per year of service during approximately the first ten of his nineteen years of service, or \$688,834 in aggregate.
+See "-Agreements with Executives and Potential Payments Upon Termination or Change in Control-Tae Young Hwang" for a description of the accrued pension benefits that are payable to Mr. Hwang in connection with his resignation.